 Even the liberal progressive commentator said he's the worst.

-Um, all he is is basically the stenographer for Mr. Potato Head who runs that stupid network over there.
+All he is is basically the stenographer for Mr. Potato Head who runs that stupid network over there.

 And everybody knows that it's feigned outrage.

-Then they're not being real with their audience.
+They're not being real with their audience.

-We're one thing we are is we're very real with our audience.
+One thing we are is we're very real with our audience.

-And so Rogan's guests, you know, knock stelter for outright calling for censorship, which they do.
+And so Rogan's guests, you know, knock Stelter for outright calling for censorship, which they do.

-You know, I I want Joe Rogan to be able to say anything he wants about me or anybody else.
+You know, I want Joe Rogan to be able to say anything he wants about me or anybody else.

 I'm like, are you kidding me?

-Um the guy's the press secretary, and it's also, you know, what don't they ask Joe?
+And it's also, you know, what don't they ask Joe?

 It's just a lie.